GrokSurf's San Diego

 San Carlos neighborhood still under boil water order

-Posted by George J. Janczyn on October 11, 2011
+Posted by George J Janczyn on October 11, 2011

 A failure at the Climax Pump Station in the Navajo Community neighborhood of San Carlos resulted in the loss of water pressure in a portion of the area, leading to yesterday’s boil water advisory.
 Whenever pressure isn’t maintained, there is a possibility of water siphoning back into the delivery system from household and landscape plumbing, so a boil water order is issued until pressure is restored and tests confirm water quality.